 - You must start the StartProgram by using the commands or the way specified in StartProgram attribute.
-But if you use another way or command to start the program that is not specified in the attribute, ProPCV does not prevent the startup of the program.
-This causes delay in detecting concurrency violation. - If StartProgram is a script, the script must have the interpreter path as the first line and start with #!.

-For example, a shell script should start with "#!/usr/bin/sh".
+But if you use another way or command to start the program that is not specified in the attribute.
+ProPCV does not prevent the startup of the program.
+This causes delay in detecting concurrency violation. - The combined length of the process along with its arguments and the interpreter path (if the process is a script) does not exceed 80 characters. - If StartProgram is a script, the script must have the interpreter path as the first line and start with #!. - For example, a shell script should start with "#!/usr/bin/sh". - If the StartProgram is a script, do not change the interpreter path in the script file after the StartProgram is registered for offline monitoring.
+Else, ProPCV may not function for the StartProgram.

-- If the StartProgram is a script, do not change the interpreter path in the script file after the StartProgram is registered for offline monitoring.
-Else, ProPCV may not function for the StartProgram. - You must not append the StartProgram attribute with the special character &.
+You must not append the StartProgram attribute with the special character &.
 For example, '/app/start.sh &'.